How to make more engaging online course videos (10 tips)

-What’s more engaging than videos where you students can see you?
-Ones that combine video of you with interesting graphics and slides.
+What’s more engaging than videos where your students can see you?
+Ones that combine videos of you with interesting graphics and slides.

 Graphics and slides give you an opportunity to present information in a more tangible way for your student.
-For example, I can say that work meetings in the US account for about 25 billion hours of lost work time each year, but it’s even more impactful if I throw up the number 25 with 9 zeros after it.
+For example, I can say that work meetings in the U.S. account for about 25 billion hours of lost work time each year, but it’s even more impactful if I throw up the number 25 with nine zeros after it.
 That’s a big number.